Open topic with navigation

 Caution: For performance and latency purposes, it is best to have the journal and the archive on different disks.
 A further improvement would entail using different disk controllers.
 However, if neither the journal nor the archive is available, (or one of them is corrupt), an SM may not start properly and will likely fail.

-For data durability:journaling should be enabled.
+For data durability:journaling is always enabled.

 For redundancy purposes:at least two SMs should be used.